Muhammad Ali Jinnah Founder of the nation Pakistan

 - NTDC

-- Office of President
+- President of Pakistan

-- Office of Prime Minister
+- Prime Minister of Pakistan

-- Office of Federal Board of Revenu
+- Federal Board of Revenu

 - OGDCL